-As of June 30, 2023, there were 229 available units, and 200 were occupied by formerly homeless, disabled men, women and families.
+As of June 30, 2024, there were 265 available units, and 223 were occupied respectively, by formerly homeless, disabled men, women and families.
+As of June 30, 2023, there were 229 available units, and 200 were occupied respectively, by formerly homeless, disabled men, women and families.
 The Organization has fixed site and scattered site residents who live in apartment communities and receive supportive services from the Organization.